Real-Time Dam Levels

 Agricultural & Economic Significance

-Beyond standard municipal supply, Lake Boondooma is a vital asset for the regional agricultural economy in Queensland.
+Agriculture in the surrounding areas of Queensland depends heavily on the water security provided by Lake Boondooma.
 The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context

-Ecologically, the reservoir and its immediate wetlands serve as a crucial habitat for native Australian wildlife.
+The surrounding catchment of Lake Boondooma also supports diverse local flora and fauna.
 When capacity allows, Lake Boondooma becomes a hub for regional tourism and water sports.
 Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.

 Current Weather & Evaporation Impact